Faculty and staff are invited to participate in the Inclusive Practitioners Program, a continuing education and development program.

 Navigating Flash Points: Facilitating Difficult Dialogues in Response to Campus and Cultural Tensions

-This 90-minute workshop will explore strategies for framing spaces and facilitating difficult dialogues when flash points arise due to campus events, cultural tensions, or critical national/international incidents.
+This 90-minute workshop will explore strategies for facilitating difficult dialogues when flash points arise due to campus events, cultural tensions, or critical national/international incidents.

 A Critical Conversation about Students’ Perceptions of Classroom Climate and What that Means for Faculty